erizov/Professor/semester_16/lecture_116_data_ops/data_versioning/school.en.md

 ## Simple Explanation

-Data Versioning is an algorithm used to solve specific problems in computer science.
+Data Versioning is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- tracking dataset versions in ML pipelines with DVC or Git LFS;
-- managing data versions for experiment reproducibility;
+- solving practical programming problems;
+- optimizing application and system performance;
-- controlling schema and metadata changes;
+- processing and analyzing data;
-- versioning machine learning models;
+- automating processes in various fields;

 ## Example

-Example of data versioning:
+Consider a specific example of how data versioning works:

-1. Repository initialization: creating DVC repository to track dataset versions
-2. Adding data: uploading dataset train.csv (10000 rows, version v1.0) to DVC storage
-3. Committing version: saving version metadata in Git with data hash and metadata (size, schema, date)
-4. Data changes: updating dataset to v1.1 (12000 rows, added 'category' field)
-5. Version comparison: analyzing differences between v1.0 and v1.1 (changes in size, schema, distribution)
+1. Data preparation: [specific input data]
+2. Algorithm application: [specific steps]
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions